15 Jun How to Make a 6 Figure Kickstarter Video

 Stories are a powerful medium, you bring your audience on a journey, peak their interest in the beginning as you explain the origin of your product and the eureka moment you had.
 Make you get to a point in your video that explains the necessity of your product, WHY does the customer need this?
 WHY is it unique?
 And if it gets funded and is available on the market, what problem does it solve?
 Don’t just tell the viewer how it will solve general problems, tell them how it will solve their specific problem.

-There is a model called the consumer-based brand equity pyramid, this mode is widely accepted as a useful model to organise creating brand equity for a company, use this to guide your video creation.
+There is a model called the consumer-based brand equity pyramid, this mode is widely accepted as a useful model to organize creating brand equity for a company, use this to guide your video creation.

 Explain who you are, and a little about your story, then onto the primary need that your product solves, and then onto the vision and hopes for the companies future, and show the product in action with demos.
-Make sure you have answered all of the major questions that a potential backer may want to ask about, and use their curiosity to explain your confidence in the product, and then win yourself a backer.
+Make sure you have answered all of the major questions that a potential backer may want to ask about and use their curiosity to explain your confidence in the product, and then win yourself a backer.

 Always Be Closing